njcanderson/GlobalHypothesis/README.md

 GlobalHypothesis
 ================

-This is an app that will allow members to test hypotheses collaboritivly online.
+Mission: This is an app that will allow members to test hypotheses __collaboritivly__ online.